 Be ready to queue

 Could one of Rome’s most popular landmark be without queue?
 Unlikely.
 When visiting Saint Peter’s Basilica, be ready to stay in the line.
 This is always the case, but especially so in the high season, which is mainly in summer, from June through August.
 Also around Christmas and Easter time, you might find some lines.

 The queue happens because to enter the Basilica you need to go through a police check and a metal detector, a little like at the airport.
 But don’t worry, they do run it pretty quickly.

 To skip the queue, you can book a complete private Vatican tour that includes fast-track entrances to the Vatican landmarks, so including St. Peter’s Basilica.

-READ MORE: First time in the city?
-Check out our guide to the unmissable things to do in Rome.
+READ MORE: Check out our full guide to see more of the best tours to the Vatican.